ethereum-optimism/optimism/rollup-node.md

 [deposits]: /glossary.md#deposits
 [deposit-feed]: /glossary.md#L2-deposit-feed-contract
 [L2 chain inception]: /glossary.md#L2-chain-inception
+[receipts]: /glossary.md#receipt

-The [rollup node] is the component responsible for [deriving the L2 chain][derivation] from L1 blocks.
+The [rollup node] is the component responsible for [deriving the L2 chain][derivation] from L1 blocks (and their associated [receipts]).
 This process happens in two steps:

-1. Read [L2 derivation inputs] from L1 and generate [payload attributes] (essentially [a block without output properties][block]).
+1. Read from L1 blocks and associated receipts, in order to generate [payload attributes] (essentially [a block without output properties][block]).
 2. Pass the payload attributes to the [execution engine], so that [output block properties][block] may be computed.

 While this process is conceptually a pure function from the L1 chain to the L2 chain, it is in practice incremental.
-The L2 chain is extended whenever new L1 blocks (and hence new L2 derivation inputs) are added to the L1 chain.
+The L2 chain is extended whenever new L1 blocks are added to the L1 chain.
 Similarly, the L2 chain re-organizes whenever the L1 chain [re-organizes][reorg].

 The part of the rollup node that derives the L2 chain is called the [rollup driver].
 This document is currently only concerned with the specification of the